Repairing a shake shingle roof; image courtesy Jayla Barnsen

 All older homes, especially those built in the US prior to the mid-70s, should be thoroughly tested for asbestos, and no home owner should attempt to remove the material without the help of a specialist.

 Asbestos was used as insulation, in popcorn ceilings, in floor tiles, and in many other building materials.
-Abatement is a highly regulated activity and must be double-bagged and disposed of according to law.
+Abatement is a highly regulated activity and the mineral must be double-bagged and disposed of according to law.

 On the other hand, most homeowners will want to turn to a professional for almost any maintenance involving a roof.
 For example, without experience, leaks can be very hard to find and replacing a roof usually require a building permit.

 Accidents on roofs remain some of the most commonly reported incidences and they can be avoided with a quick call to a local and reputable roofing specialist.
+Common home problems that require the help of a professional frequently arise; such are the joys of suburbia.